Nooshu/NestJS-Frontend/KEYFEATURES.md

 ### 1. Architecture and Scalability
 - **Structured Architecture**: NestJS provides a more structured and scalable architecture compared to Express.js, with clear separation of concerns and modular design
 - **Type Safety**: Full TypeScript support with decorators and dependency injection, reducing runtime errors
-- **Modular Design**: Better code organization and reusability through modules, making it easier to maintain large applications
+- **Modular Design**: Better code organisation and reusability through modules, making it easier to maintain large applications
 - **Enterprise-Ready**: Built-in support for microservices and complex applications, perfect for government services
 - **Dependency Injection**: Automatic dependency management and testing support
 - **Middleware System**: More powerful and structured middleware handling